-- If they are good at languages and want to study two languages they should opt for French as the core subject and Spanish as an option.
+- I. If they are good at languages and want to study two languages they should opt for either French or Latin as the core subject and French or Spanish as an option.
 As most of our European competitors are studying at least two modern foreign languages, we hope that our girls will see the advantage of doing the same. - 2.
-If they choose to study one language, they should choose either Spanish or French as the core subject.
+If they choose to study one language, they should choose either Spanish, French or Latin as the core subject.

-In both languages, we start the GCSE course from U4.
+In French and Spanish we start the GCSE course from U4.